Scottish Fold Insurance – Is it Worth It?

 Osteodystrophy

 First, when buying any pedigree cat or kitten you need to consider their long-term health risks.
 Breeds can come with their own problems and the Scottish Fold is no different.
-Although it is considered a generally healthy breed there is one scottish fold bluemajor genetic disease, which comes from the breeding itself.
+Although it is considered a generally healthy breed there is one major genetic disease, which comes from the breeding itself.
 Breeders should generally breed one fold-eared cat and one straight-eared cat together; if two fold-eared cats are bred together it causes something called osteodystrophy.

 Osteodystrophy is an abnormality affecting cartilage in the body.
 This is what causes the folded ears in Scottish Fold cats for which they are named and loved so much.
 However, ears aren’t the only thing this defect affects.
 It can also seriously impact the limb bones and give the cat extreme arthritis.